uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: Denotes the settings of a particular instantiation (called a "platform edition") of a video game

-*The following aspects of the Gameplay Settings Entity should describe the platform edition's settings while it was played and recorded for the GPFC.*
+*The following elements of the Gameplay Settings Entity should describe the platform edition's settings while it was played and recorded for the GPFC.*

 * [Input Device](#3a-input-device) (controlled vocabulary; [R][+])
 * [Connectivity](#3b-connectivity) (controlled vocabulary; [R][+])